Brooklyn Navy Yard Visiting Artist Program

 Brooklyn Navy Yard Center at BLDG 92 offers an annual program to artists seeking to work on-site in any medium including, but not limited to, photography, painting, music, dance, sculpture and writing.
-For the first time ever, artists may apply for independent access to this high-security 300-acre facility and former military site nestled on the world-famous Brooklyn waterfront.
-BLDG 92 supports artists in their creative visions and imposes no defined requirements for artistic interpretation.
+Now entering its fifth year, the Visiting Artist Program was established in response to tremendous public interest from artists who are inspired by or seeking to connect to the Yard.
+Artists may apply for independent access to this high-security 300-acre facility and former military site nestled on the world-famous Brooklyn waterfront.
+Preference may be given to locally based artists and to applications which demonstrate the following:

 This program is offered once per year.
-The program duration is flexible, and can be as long as one year or as short as one day.
+The program duration is flexible.
 Best efforts will be made to accommodate an artist’s preferred dates.
+Please attend the information session to learn more about the program.

 *These dates are subject to change.
 Artist applicants will be notified of changes.